 Commercial ‘wild flower seed mixes’ and/or plants (which may contain non-natives or be of unknown provenance) should not be sown in the wider country-side or close to environmentally sensitive areas.

-Planting ‘wild flower seed mixes’ in parks, gardens and along roads has become more popular in recent years.
+Seed mix planting.
+Planting colourful ‘meadow’ seed mixes in parks, gardens and along urban roads has become popular in recent years.
 These ‘pictorial meadows’ are often quite spectacular and can also help wildlife.
 The variety of bright colours displayed may provide a welcome alternative to the usual flower bed.